-So simple and so utterly delicious, this grilled salad is the perfect summer supper.
+So simple and so utterly delicious, this grilled salad is a quick and easy midweek supper.

 As your friend, I am telling you that grilling lettuce may change your life forever.
-And at the very least it’ll revolutionise your salad.
+At the very least, it’ll revolutionise your salad.
 Romaine is a hearty beast that stands up to the grill’s high heat, while its structure can hold its shape during cooking.
-This technique brings crazy flavour to a rather bland leaf, and the chickpea croutons and tahini Caesar dressing take this dish to a place you’ve only dreamed.
+This technique brings crazy flavour to a rather bland leaf, and the chickpea croutons and tahini Caesar dressing take this dish to a place you’ve only dreamed of.

 Serves 2 as a main, 4 as a side

 - 125ml tahini